omarreis/vsop2013/README.md

 * https://ftp.imcce.fr/pub/ephem/planets/vsop2013/solution/README.pdf

-Data files are large (400 MB) ASCII text containing Chebyshev polynomial of 1st kind *coeficients*.
+Data files are large (400 MB) ASCII text containing Chebyshev polynomial of 1st kind *coefficients*.
 It is organized in 6 files, covering a 9,000 year period in all, as follows:

      range                file